feremabraz/action-reward-pr/README.md

 # Action Reward

 Github Action which comments on contributor's PRs with a GIF as a reward for pushing code.
+Similar to [this one](https://github.com/ruairidhwm/action-cats) but without the cats, updated dependencias, and some other changes.

 ![Example](assets/01.gif)